Esri/cad-bim-scripts/readme.md

 - [Share and Update SLPKs from File Folders](Samples/Share%20and%20Update%20SLPKs%20from%20File%20Folders)
 - [Update ACC Files](Samples/Update%20ACC%20Files)

-- Share and Update:
-- SLPKs from CAD and BIM File Folders
-- BSLPK from BIM File(s)
-- SLPK from Layer File

 ## Requirements
 - ArcGIS Pro version 3.4+
 - Each sample may have additional requirements.